bartvanbenthem/azure-security-mgmt/README.md

 ## Examples

-### run on all subscriptions in the tenant with script and use the current azcli config:
+### run on all subscriptions in the tenant and use the current azcli config:
 ``` shell
 # ENV variables
 export AZURE_MANAGED_BY_TAGGING_KEY='<<managedby-key-name>>'